 Our goal was to find an affordable hotel that offers comfortable rooms as well as convenience to the top things to do in Munich.
 Luckily for us, we got the opportunity to stay at Citadines Arnulfpark Munich, an apartment-style hotel that satisfied all of our needs.

 Located on a nondescript stretch just blocks from an S-Bahn train station, Citadines Arnulfpark Munich surprised us.
 We weren’t sure what to expect as we approached the corporate looking hotel, but our fears were allayed as soon as we checked in – thanks to a friendly clerk and the promise of 24/7 coffee.

 Overall, we were more than satisfied during our two-day stay.
 Read on for details about what it’s like to stay at Citadines Arnulfpark Munich.

-This quintensential German beer hall is just a 9 minute walk from Citadines Arnulpark Munich, offering easy access to one of our must-visit stops in Munich.
+This quintessential German beer hall is just a 9-minute walk from Citadines Arnulpark Munich, offering easy access to one of our must-visit stops in Munich.
 Although the staff treated us like tourists when they saw our camera, we didn’t let their attitude stop us from enjoying liters of beer in a festive beer hall that’s as big as an airport hangar.

 Augustinerbräu is located at Landsberger Str.
 35, 80339 München, Germany.